jallen89/theia-offline-analysis/libdft64/README.md

 # Run example
 * The example reads from one file (a.txt) and write the content to another file (b.txt) it also writes a constant string to a third file (c.txt).
 The expected result is that the bytes in b.txt should be tainted with labels 1,2,4,8,16 while bytes in c.txt should not be tainted (e.g, label is 0).
 * cd examples/1_test
-* /home/yang/Mattia/libdft64/pin/intel64/bin/pinbin -injection child -t /home/yang/Mattia/libdft64/libdft64/build/tools/.libs/libdft64.so -- ./1_test
+* /home/yang/Mattia/libdft64/pin/intel64/bin/pinbin -injection child -follow_execv -t /home/yang/Mattia/libdft64/libdft64/build/tools/.libs/libdft-dta64.so -- ./1_test